Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 The advent of satellite observations marked a new stage in solar physics research, greatly enhancing both the depth and breadth of solar activity data.
-The following section provides a detailed analysis:
+The following section provides a detailed overview of these data sources.